ska-telescope/ska-data-lifecycle/README.md

 ```bash
 make python-test
 ```
-If you want to start the services used during the tests to try out the system you can use the command:
+If you want to start the services used during the tests to evaluate the system you can use the command:

 ```bash
 make python-pre-test